 This group of walks is a bit more challenging in terms of length and terrain.
 It’s important that you check the map either online or at the reserve before you set out to make sure that you are well-prepared.
 Be sure to bring snacks and plenty of water!

-Daltons Track (4 hours return) – This is a section of the 3000km-long Te Araroa trail, which stretches from Cape Reinga in the far North to Bluff in the far South.
+Daltons Track (4 hours return) – This is a section of the 3000km-long Te Araroa trail.
+This stretches from Cape Reinga in the far North to Bluff in the far South.
 It follows the left bank of the Pelorus River and crosses private farmland, so be sure to respect all signs and locked gates.

 Trig K Track (4 hours return) – this trail leads off the waterfall track, up through some superb beech forest to a ridge with fantastic views of the surrounding reserve.